In-Memory vs Persistent Queue Storage

 Core Architectural Differences

 In-memory queues rely on volatile RAM-backed data structures.
-Examples include Redis lists, Memcached queues, or language-native concurrent queues.
+Examples include Redis lists (without persistence), Memcached, or language-native concurrent queues.
 These systems bypass disk I/O entirely.
 Pointers and serialized payloads reside directly in process memory.

 Persistent brokers serialize messages to disk before acknowledging producers.
 RabbitMQ, Apache Kafka, and PostgreSQL-backed queues enforce this model.
 They utilize write-ahead logs (WAL) and memory-mapped files to guarantee delivery across host failures.